autocrypt/autocrypt/doc/level1.rst

 An Autocrypt-capable MUA may have other means for making this decision outside of Autocrypt.
-However, ignoring the recommendation algorithm may lead to unexpected unreadable mail which leads to user frustration.
-In particular, encrypting by default may lead to users disabling encryption support and thus lowering the the overall amount of encrypted e-mail.
+However, ignoring the recommendation algorithm may lead to an increase in unexpected unreadable mail which frustrates users.
+In particular, simply encrypting when technically possible may lead to users disabling encryption support and thus lowering the overall amount of encrypted e-mail.

 The Autocrypt recommendation depends on the recipient addresses of the draft message.
 When the user changes the